researchsoft/website/content/news/2020-11/index.md

 summary = """

-The [Research Software Alliance](https://www.researchsoft.org/) (ReSA) [Steering Committee](https://www.researchsoft.org/people/) is calling for nominations for 4 new members of the Steering Committee in 2021.
+The ReSA [Steering Committee](https://www.researchsoft.org/people/) is calling for nominations for 4 new members of the Steering Committee in 2021.
 """

 +++